Fernandinho (footballer, born May 1985): International career

 On 11 August 2011, Fernandinho made his first appearance for the Brazil national team in a 3–2 friendly defeat against Germany.
 He won four further caps during the 2011–12 season but did not appear in another Seleção squad until February 2014.

 On 5 March 2014, Fernandinho scored his first international goal on his return to the Brazil team in a 5–0 win over South Africa.
 In May 2014, he was named in Brazil's squad for the 2014 FIFA World Cup.
 He made his tournament debut as a half-time substitute for Paulinho in the third game of the group stage, scoring the last goal in the 4–1 victory against Cameroon.
 He was then selected in the starting line-up for Brazil's penalty shootout defeat of Chile in the round of 16.
 Fernandinho played a full match against Colombia in the quarter-finals, and played the first 45 minutes before being taken off in Brazil's 1–7 loss to Germany in the semi-finals: Brazil's biggest ever defeat at the World Cup.

-In May 2018 he was named in Tite's final 23 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, Fernandinho was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 6 July, Brazil were eliminated from the 2018 World Cup by Belgium in the quarter-finals, losing 2–1, with Fernandinho scoring an own goal for Belgium.

-In May 2019, Fernandinho was included in Brazil's 23-man squad for the 2019 Copa América.
+In May 2019, Fernandinho was included in Brazil's 23-man squad for the 2019 Copa América, held on home soil.
+He featured in the side's opening two group matches as they went on to win the tournament.